-Jordan Sekulow is the Executive Director for the American Center for Law and Justice (ACLJ).
-He is the host of the Jordan Sekulow Show, a syndicated radio program that provides cutting analysis of today's political and legal landscape and regularly features elected officials and conservative leaders from across the U.S. and around the globe.
-He also serves as co-host, along with ACLJ Chief Counsel Jay Sekulow, of the Jay Sekulow Live! radio broadcast and the ACLJ This Week television broadcast.
+Jordan Sekulow is the Executive Director of the American Center for Law and Justice (ACLJ).
+He is the host of Jay Sekulow Live!, a syndicated radio program providing cutting analysis of today's political and legal landscape with elected officials and conservative leaders, as well as the host of Sekulow the ACLJ’s weekly television broadcast.

 Jordan Sekulow oversees much of the ACLJ’s international work, engaging with government officials and international leaders on human rights issues around the world.